 The Plan does not itself initiate ideas for infrastructure or development; rather it contains a set of policies which guide proposals, and against which proposals can be assessed.
-The Neighbourhood Forum has documented a vision for Maidenhead in 2039 (See Appendix 1) which the current policies are aimed to support.
-Editor's Note: Agree scope with Management team and how it relates to the Vision Statement in section 3.

 As the BLP aims to meet the housing target and employment land need, the Neighbourhood Plan does not allocate any additional sites for development.